Urticaria is the medical term for hives. These are itchy raised bumps or welts on your skin. Your dermatologist may call them wheals.

 Hives can be very uncomfortable, interfering with sleep and normal daily activity.

 Chronic hives don’t pose an immediate risk.
 But the sudden appearance of hives can be a sign of an allergic reaction that could lead to anaphylactic shock.
-This is a serious condition that can close off the throat and lead to strangulation.
+This serious condition can close off the throat and lead to strangulation.
 Use an EpiPen (a device that injects epinephrine) if you have one, and seek emergency care right away if this happens to you.

 Symptoms of chronic idiopathic urticaria include:

-- itching, sometimes severe
+- itching that is sometimes severe

 - swelling of the lips, eyelids, or throat (angioedema)